 G. Summary

-This Panel provided input in the form of expert opinions, data, white papers, and presentations for staff to complete the 2011 review of the LCFS regulation.
-With this information and information that staff gathered, staff prepared a report that covers details of how the panelists and staff proceeded to review the topic, new conclusions that can be drawn from the work of staff and panelists, and recommendations from the staff and panelists for moving forward.
+This Panel provided input in the form of opinions, data, white papers, and presentations for staff to complete the 2011 review of the LCFS regulation.
+With this information and information that staff gathered elsewhere, staff prepared a report that covers details of how the panelists and staff reviewed the topics, new conclusions that can be drawn from the work of staff and panelists, and recommendations from the staff and panelists for moving forward.
 In those cases where there was insufficient information to make quantitative conclusions about the program (due to its infancy), staff and panelists have worked together to qualitatively assess the progress to date.
-We then collaborated on a discussion of further steps that could be taken to assess the progress of the program in a later review.
+We then debated further steps that could be taken to assess the progress of the program in a later review.

+While specific information was unavailable to clearly prove the viability or not of the current LCFS program, there were concerns raised about the availability of low carbon intensity transportation fuels – both in terms of timing and volumes.
+Since the next Periodic Review is not required until 2014, it has become apparent that more frequent annual assessments on the key components of the program need to be instituted.